VA Secondary Conditions to Back Pain

 Thoracic Radiculopathy Secondary to Back Pain

-Thoracic radiculopathy occurs when a nerve in the upper back is pinched, and people may experience pain in their chest or torso area.
-This is the least common type.
+Thoracic radiculopathy occurs when a nerve in the upper back is pinched, and people may experience pain in their chest or torso area as a result.
+This is the least common type of radiculopathy.

 Lumbar Radiculopathy Secondary to Back Pain